CompuTec/wms-docs/current/releases/download.md

     - You know the [upgrade instructions](../administrator-guide/upgrade.md).
 :::

-:::danger WMS CompuTec Server restart
+:::warning WMS CompuTec Server restart
     It is required to restart CompuTec Server WMS service at least once in 24 hours in order to make it work properly.
 Click [here](../administrator-guide/installation/wms-server/overview.md#computec-wms-server-automatic-restart) to find out how to set it up using Windows Task Scheduler.
 :::